 I'm Ann Trevarton and have two children, Frankie and Louis, at our school.
 I'm a former pupil of Mevagissey School and have always lived in the village.
 My background is in working in local communities providing Council services.
 As a Governor I am particularly interested in enhancing the outside spaces, so our children have great opportunities for having fun and learning.

 Early Years Governor

-I have lived in Mevagissey for 50 years and am married to a 'Mevagissey man', both of our daughters, my granddaughters and numerous nieces and nephews have been educated at Mevagissey School.
-I have been associated with the pre-school 'Little Nippers' for more than 14 years and have been Chair of the Management Committee on and off for 11 years - so you can see I am very interested in the education and well-being of Mevagissey children.
+I have lived in Mevagissey for over 50 years and am married to a 'Mevagissey man', both of our daughters, my granddaughters and numerous nieces and nephews have been educated at Mevagissey School.
+I have been associated with the pre-school 'Little Nippers' for more than 14 years and was Chair of the Management Committee on and off for 11 years - so you can see I am very interested in the education and well-being of Mevagissey children.

 I became a governor of Mevagissey School 8 years ago and at present I am the Early Years Governor.
 I have enjoyed being part of the progress of the school and am very proud of the school, the staff and especially the children.

 Originally from London Apprentice I successfully made it back to Cornwall (and London Apprentice!) in 2001 - following completion of my degree at Nottingham Trent University and 3 years working in the Lake District.
 I am a qualified Chartered Surveyor and have worked for both private and public sector companies.
 In 2012 I set up my own business specialising in commercial property development.
 My wife and I have two sons who attend Mevagissey School – which we all think is fantastic and certainly the right choice for us.
 As a Governor I hope to be able to contribute to and support the ongoing success of the school and most importantly its pupils.

 I have lived and worked in Mevagissey for over 46 years.
 I am very involved in the community, and bring that involvement into my role as governor.